APiercey/apiercey.github.io/content/posts/6-line-micro-testing-framework.md

   dog = Dog.new

-  MT.assert("it is an Animal", dog, :is_a, Animal) MT.assert("it woofs when it barks", dog.bark, :equals, "Woof! woof!") end
+  MT.assert("it is an Animal", dog, :is_a, Animal) MT.assert("it woofs when it barks", dog.bark, :equals, "Woof!
+Woof!") end
 ```

 Executing them yields a nice green run with our assertions categorized under our tests:
 ![MT Execution with Successes](/images/microframework/mt-successes.png)

-Flipping some values shows examples of failures:
+Flipping some values shows failure messages:
 ![MT Execution with Failures](/images/microframework/mt-failures.png)

 # Conclusion
 And that's it!
 A dependency free, simple micro testing framework that can be dropped into any project.
 Particularly useful when installing dependencies isn't practical.

-A full copy of the framework and assertions can be found under [this gist](https://gist.github.com/APiercey/70ca3a5c61569d534edc41c85c546cd8).
+A full copy of the framework and assertions can be found in [this gist](https://gist.github.com/APiercey/70ca3a5c61569d534edc41c85c546cd8).